 Dear Maryll,

-Thank you for writing in with concern for your cat.
-Without seeing your cat in person for an examination, it is hard to say what might be causing the gagging and weight loss.
+I certainly understand your concern for your cat.
+Without seeing him in person for an examination, it is hard for me to say what might be causing the gagging and weight loss.

-Possible causes of the gagging include obstructions or partial obstructions in the throat, which could be from a foreign object.
-Some cats gag from increased salivation, which would have an underlying cause.
+Therefore, other possible causes of the gagging include obstructions or partial obstructions in the throat, which could be from a foreign object or a mass.